chadpowers/kaazing.workbench/README.md

 # kaazing.workbench
-All work and scratch table for Kaazing work
+All work and scratch table for Kaazing